geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 :class: simple
 :icon: false

-The command produces the following output at the end:
+...this command produces the following output at the end:

 ```
 🖨  Rendering typst pdf to paper.pdf